 The chronic aquatic toxicity water quality objective is expressed as a NULL HYPOTHESIS and an ALTERNATIVE HYPOTHESIS with a REGULATORY MANAGEMENT DECISION (RMD) of 0.75, where the following NULL HYPOTHESIS shall be used:

-Ho: Mean RESPONSE (ambient receiving water) ≤ 0.75 • mean RESPONSE (control)
+Ho: Mean RESPONSE (ambient water) ≤ 0.75 • mean RESPONSE (control)

-In general terms, the NULL HYPOTHESIS is the following statement: the ambient receiving water is toxic because the test organism RESPONSE (e.g., survival, reproduction, growth) in the ambient receiving water sample is less than or equal to 75 percent of the test organism RESPONSE in the control water sample.
+In general terms, the NULL HYPOTHESIS is the following statement: the ambient water is toxic because the RESPONSE (e.g., survival, reproduction, growth) of the test organisms in the ambient water sample is less than or equal to 75 percent of the test organisms’ RESPONSE in the control water sample.

 And where the following ALTERNATIVE HYPOTHESIS shall be used:

-Ha: Mean RESPONSE (ambient receiving water) > 0.75 • mean RESPONSE (control)
+Ha: Mean RESPONSE (ambient water) > 0.75 • mean RESPONSE (control)

-In general terms, the ALTERNATIVE HYPOTHESIS is the following statement: the ambient receiving water is not toxic because the test organism RESPONSE (e.g., survival, reproduction, growth) in the ambient receiving water sample is greater than 75 percent of the test organism RESPONSE in the control water sample.
+In general terms, the ALTERNATIVE HYPOTHESIS is the following statement: the ambient water is not toxic because the RESPONSE (e.g., survival, reproduction, growth) of the test organisms in the ambient water sample is greater than 75 percent of the test organisms’ RESPONSE in the control water sample.

-Attainment of the water quality objective is demonstrated by conducting CHRONIC TOXICITY TESTING as described in Section IV.B.1.b and rejecting this NULL HYPOTHESIS in accordance with the TEST OF SIGNIFICANT TOXICITY (TST) statistical approach described in Section IV.B.1.c.
-When the NULL HYPOTHESIS is rejected, the ALTERNATIVE HYPOTHESIS is accepted in its place, and there is no exceedance of the chronic toxicity water quality objective.
-Failing to reject the NULL HYPOTHESIS (referred to as a “fail”) is equivalent to an exceedance of the chronic toxicity water quality objective.
+Attainment of the water quality objective is demonstrated by conducting CHRONIC AQUATIC TOXICITY TESTING as described in Section IV.B.1.b and rejecting this NULL HYPOTHESIS in accordance with the TEST OF SIGNIFICANT TOXICITY (TST) statistical approach described in Section IV.B.1.c.
+When the NULL HYPOTHESIS is rejected, the ALTERNATIVE HYPOTHESIS is accepted in its place, and there is no exceedance of the chronic aquatic toxicity water quality objective.
+Failing to reject the NULL HYPOTHESIS (referred to as a “fail”) is equivalent to an exceedance of the chronic aquatic toxicity water quality objective.

 III.B.2.b.
 Numeric Acute Aquatic Toxicity Objective